1996 California Proposition 218: Temporary vs. permanent taxes

-Initiative Power to Reduce or Repeal Local Government Levies
+Initiative power to reduce or repeal local government levies

 For more detailed information about the local initiative power reserved under California Proposition 218 to reduce or repeal local taxes, assessments, fees and charges, see California Proposition 218 (1996) Local Initiative Power.

 One of the most significant provisions of Proposition 218 constitutionally reserves to local voters the exercise of the initiative power to reduce or repeal any local tax, assessment, fee or charge.
 The local initiative power under Proposition 218 is an important tool available to voters, especially when local politicians are not responsive to their constituents in matters relating to local taxes, assessments, fees and charges.
 The specific constitutional language applicable to the reserved local initiative power under Proposition 218 states:

 SEC.
 3. Initiative Power for Local Taxes, Assessments, Fees and Charges.
 Notwithstanding any other provision of this Constitution, including, but not limited to, Sections 8 and 9 of Article II, the initiative power shall not be prohibited or otherwise limited in matters of reducing or repealing any local tax, assessment, fee or charge.
 The power of initiative to affect local taxes, assessments, fees and charges shall be applicable to all local governments and neither the Legislature nor any local government charter shall impose a signature requirement higher than that applicable to statewide statutory initiatives.

 The reserved local initiative power under Proposition 218 is also subject to a significantly reduced signature requirement which cannot legally exceed the requirement applicable to statewide statutory initiatives.
 The specific maximum signature requirement under Proposition 218 is five percent (5%) of the votes for all candidates for Governor at the last gubernatorial election within the territory of the local government.

 The local initiative power under Proposition 218 can be used to reduce or repeal local taxes like utility user taxes, sales taxes, business taxes, parcel taxes, and also to reduce or repeal local government fees and charges such as stormwater fees, groundwater fees, public ambulance/paramedic fees, public park/sports fees, public parking fees, or local government utility fees and charges for water (including drought fees and surcharges), sewer, or refuse collection services.

 Exercise of the local initiative power under Proposition 218 was unanimously confirmed and upheld by the California Supreme Court in Bighorn-Desert View Water Agency v.
 Verjil, 39 Cal.
 4th 205 (July 2006).
 The California Legislative Analyst's Office stated that, based on the actual constitutional language of the initiative power provision, the only limits appear to be those under federal law.
 However, the scope of the local initiative power under Proposition 218 has yet to be fully defined by the California Supreme Court.